Marley Marl

-Marlon Williams (born September 30, 1962), better known by his stage name Marley Marl, is an American DJ, record producer, rapper and record label founder, primarily operating in hip hop music.
+Marlon Lu'Ree Williams (born September 30, 1962), better known by his stage name Marley Marl, is an American DJ, record producer, rapper and record label founder, primarily operating in hip-hop music.
 Marlon grew up in Queensbridge housing projects located in Queens, New York.
 He performed in local talent shows during the early days of rap music, further fueling his interest.

 He was also featured on Eric B. & Rakim's "Paid in Full" from their debut album, which was also recorded in his studio.

-He is credited with influencing a number of hip hop icons such as RZA, DJ Premier, Madlib, and Pete Rock.
+He is credited with influencing a number of hip hop icons such as Biggie Smalls, RZA, DJ Premier, Madlib, and Pete Rock.
 Producer Madlib stated in an interview that Marley was the first producer who inspired him to make beats.
 Vibe magazine wrote that he, "forever changed the sound of hip-hop with his unique beat barrages."

 Early career

 Marley's career started with an interest in electronica.
 As a young intern at Unique Recording Studios in the early 1980s, he had an opportunity to experiment with very expensive samplers like the Fairlight CMI.
 One day during a studio session with an artist named Captain Rock he discovered sampling by accident.
 "I was actually trying to get a riff off of a record.
 I made a mistake and got the snare in there before the sound came.
 I was truncating the vocal part but the snare was playing with the beat — we was truncating while the beat was playing.
 Thank God the beat was playing, because it probably wouldn't have happened if the beat wasn't playing.
 So I was playing it and the snare sounded better than the snare that I had from the drum machine when I was popping it."A short time later pioneering hip-hop radio DJ Mr. Magic heard Marley Marl's remix of Malcolm McLaren's Buffalo Gals, leading to Marley becoming his DJ.
 They eventually started the hip-hop collective the Juice Crew together in 1983.
 1986 saw the foundation of Cold Chillin' Records, where Marley served as in-house producer for many projects.
 He earned $250,000 per year for his production work.
 The label was also home to many Juice Crew artists.

 Marley caught his big break in 1984, with artist Roxanne Shante's hit "Roxanne's Revenge".
 In a 2008 interview Shante noted how seriously he took recording despite his limited setup.
 "We'd be recording in his living room on a reel-to-reel and four-tracks.
 I really just wanted to go to the mall after one take, but Marley always made me do it again."